-There is extensive information and guidance on the Court's website and press releases dealing with how to lodge an application, the application form to use and how to complete it, as well as examples of common mistakes in completing the application form and how the application will be processed, see the Applicants' section on the Court's website.
-If a first letter to the Court expressing an intention to submit an individual application does not meet the requirements of Rule 47 of the Rules of Court, the sender will be sent an information pack with detailed information on how to submit a valid application.
-Subject to this, however, unless there are valid reasons for an exception, the Court does not correspond about individual questions concerning an intended application.
+There is extensive information and guidance on the 'Applicants' part of the Court's website and in practice directions explaining how to lodge an application and how to complete the obligatory application form correctly.
+If an attempted application does not meet the requirements of Rule 47 of the Rules of Court, the Registry will reply formally identifying the deficiency and emphasising that a valid application has not been made.
+Subject to this, however, unless there are valid reasons for an exception, the Registry does not correspond about individual questions concerning an intended application.

-50. Can an application be lodged in stages or through supplementing an existing submission?
+50. Can an application be lodged in stages or through supplementing a previous submission?

-No: unless there is a valid explanation, which must be explained (such as difficulty in corresponding with a client applicant who is in prison) an application form can only be lodged once and completely.
-If it is incomplete or fails to comply with a strict interpretation of Rule 47, it will be rejected and must be resubmitted correctly and completely.
+No: unless a valid explanation is given (such as difficulty in corresponding with a client applicant who is in prison) an application form can only be lodged once and completely.
+If it is incomplete or fails to comply with the Registry's strict interpretation of Rule 47, it will be rejected and must be resubmitted correctly and completely.
 No account will be taken of the previously incorrectly submitted form.
-In particular, only a correctly completed application form can interrupt the running of the six-month time limit in Article 35 and result in a registered application.
+Only a correctly completed application form can interrupt the six-month time limit in Article 35 and result in a registered application which will be decided by the Court.